-21. Are consumer policies subject to restrictions, including any pricing restrictions?
+23. Are insurers in your jurisdiction subject to additional requirements or duties in respect of consumers?
+Are consumer policies subject to restrictions, including any pricing restrictions?
 If so briefly describe the range of protections offered to consumer policyholders

 Insurance policies issued to individual consumers tend to be much more heavily regulated under the US states' insurance laws and regulations than most commercial policies, especially insurance policies that are issued to large commercial insureds.
-Many states have rules protecting personal lines policies issued to individual consumers.
-These rules vary from state to state but may include protections limiting insurers' abilities to cancel policies, requiring certain minimum levels of benefits/coverage and restricting the use of mandatory arbitration clauses.
+Many states impose a broad range of rules on personal lines policies issued to individual consumers.
+These rules vary from state to state but usually include protections, such as limiting insurers' abilities to cancel policies, requiring certain minimum levels of benefits/coverage, and restricting the use of mandatory arbitration clauses.
+States also impose additional protections which apply to specific kinds of insurance.
+For example, states require various disclosures to be provided when a consumer uses the value of an existing life insurance or annuity protect to purchase a new policy or contract.

-With respect to pricing of insurance products, most coverages offered to consumers are subject to states' insurance regulatory requirements that the premiums to be charged for insurance coverages be filed with the states for their review and approval.
-Moreover, antirebating and inducement restrictions as discussed in question 19 are another way in which states regulate pricing of insurance products for consumers.
+As a general matter, states require the policy forms and rates (premiums) for most coverages offered to consumers be subject to states' insurance regulatory requirements that the policy forms and rates be filed with the states for their review and approval.
+The general rule across the states is that insurance premium rates may not be "excessive, inadequate or unfairly discriminatory."
+Moreover, anti-rebating and inducement restrictions as discussed previously are another way in which states regulate pricing of insurance products for consumers.